isomerpages/moe-nushigh/_student-development/Voyager Programme.md

 NUS High School has established exchange and research programme collaborations with top Math and Science schools, and leading research institutions in many countries and regions, including Australia, Brunei, China, Germany, Hungary, Japan, Russia, South Korea, Switzerland, Taiwan, Thailand and United Kingdom.
 Students will be able to engage in challenging academic work, learn to appreciate other cultures and extend the friendship and understanding of their friends overseas who have similar passion in math and science.

-<center>Student Exchange Programmes are organised with overseas partner schools.
+Student Exchange Programmes are organised with overseas partner schools.
 These programmes involve our students visiting these partner schools as well as hosting students from these schools when they visit Singapore.
-For some of these programmes, our students also participate in math competitions or scientific research with partner schools.</center>
+For some of these programmes, our students also participate in math competitions or scientific research with partner schools.

 <table>
 	<thead>